scottkosty/montetools/README.md

 # Installation

-montetools will eventually be on CRAN after some testing and fixes, but until then you can install the package from this GitHub repository.
+montetools will be on CRAN soon.
+You may also choose to install the package from this GitHub repository.
 First, make sure you have the "remotes" package installed and then run the following:

     remotes::install_github("scottkosty/montetools", upgrade = FALSE)